legendarycode3/shared-wallet/README.md

 ## Common Key UseCases of Shared Wallet  Contracts
 * ****Enables Decentralized Treasury Management:****
 * ****Prevents Single Points of Failure:****
 * ****Improves Treasury Security Through Multi-Party Authorization:**** A Shared Wallet can require multiple approvals before funds are transferred.
 This additional security layer prevents unauthorized withdrawals, reduces the impact of compromised accounts, and protects treasury assets from malicious actors.
-Even if one participant's wallet is hacked, an attacker cannot access the funds without obtaining the required number
+Even if one participant's wallet is hacked, an attacker cannot access the funds without obtaining the required number of approvals from other authorized members.

 ## Foundry